 The development of product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease, such as the recent COVID-19 pandemic.
 The spread of COVID-19 has impacted the global economy and has impacted the Company's operations, including the interruption of preclinical and clinical trial activities and potential interruption to the Company's supply chain.
 For example, the COVID-19 pandemic has delayed clinical trials.
-If the disruption due to the COVID-19 pandemic continues, planned pivotal clinical trials also could be delayed due to government orders and site policies on account of the pandemic, and some patients may be unwilling or unable to travel to study sites, enroll in trials or be unable to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay the Company's ability to conduct preclinical studies and clinical trials or release clinical trial results and could delay the Company's ability to obtain regulatory approval and commercialize product candidates.
-Furthermore, COVID-19 could affect the Company's employees or the employees of research sites and service providers on whom the Company relies on as well as those of companies with which the Company does business, including suppliers and contract manufacturing organizations or CMOs, thereby disrupting business operations.
-Quarantines and travel restrictions imposed by governments in the jurisdictions in which the Company and the companies with which it does business operate could materially impact the ability of employees to access preclinical and clinical sites, laboratories, manufacturing sites and offices.
-The Company has implemented work-at-home policies and only employees essential to the development and research of product candidates remain on-site at the Company's research and manufacturing facilities; accordingly, the Company may experience limitations in employee resources.
+Also, COVID-19 could affect the Company's employees or the employees of research sites and service providers on whom the Company relies on as well as those of companies with which the Company does business, including suppliers and CMOs, thereby disrupting business operations.
+For the health and safety of our employees, the Company has generally restricted on site staff to only those employees who are fully vaccinated or essential to the development and research of product candidates; accordingly, the Company may experience limitations in employee resources.
 The outbreak and any other preventative or protective actions that the Company, its suppliers or other third parties with which it has business relationships, or governments may take in respect of the COVID-19 pandemic, could disrupt, delay or otherwise adversely impact the business.